micmejia/bible-dump/NKJV/Ezekiel/Ezek 46.md

 In the four corners of the court _were_ enclosed courts, forty _cubits_ long and thirty wide; all four corners _were_ the same size.

 ###### 23
-_There was_ a row _of building stones_ all around in them, all around the four of them; and [^d]cooking hearths were made under the rows of stones all around.
+_There was_ a row _of building stones_ all around in them, all around the four of them; and cooking hearths were made under the rows of stones all around.

 ###### 24
-And he said to me, "These _are_ the [^e]kitchens where the ministers of the [^f]temple shall boil the sacrifices of the people."
+And he said to me, "These _are_ the kitchens where the ministers of the temple shall boil the sacrifices of the people."